One-loop amplitudes in Einstein-Yang-Mills from forward limits: Introduction

 Recent studies of scattering amplitudes revealed a variety of symmetries of and connections between different quantum field theories that are hidden in traditional Lagrangian formulations.
 The most famous example concerns the double-copy structure of (super-)gravity: The loop integrands of supergravity amplitudes can often be assembled from suitably chosen squares of gauge-theory building blocks.
 This phenomenon relies on the Bern-Carrasco-Johansson (BCJ) duality between color and kinematics in gauge theories \cite{BCJ, loopBCJ, Bern:2010yg}, see \cite{Bern:2019prr} for a comprehensive review.
 In many cases, the gravitational double copy can be naturally understood from string theory, e.g.\ from the famous Kawai-Lewellen-Tye (KLT) relations at tree level \cite{Kawai:1985xq}, and from chiral splitting \cite{DHoker:1988pdl, DHoker:1989cxq} at the level of loop integrands.

 The field-theoretic double-copy structure applies to a growing list of theories including Born-Infeld, special Galileons \cite{Cachazo:2014xea, Cachazo:2016njl} and even open-string theories \cite{Mafra:2011nv, Zfunctions, Azevedo:2018dgo}.
 In particular, amplitudes of Einstein-Yang-Mills (EYM) theories can be obtained from the double copy of (super-)Yang-Mills with the so-called YM$+\phi^3$ theory \cite{Chiodaroli:2014xia}.
-EYM refers to Einstein gravity minimally coupled to Yang-Mills including supersymmetric extensions with up to 16 supercharges.
+EYM refers to Einstein gravity, extended by a dilaton \& B-field\footnote{The couplings of the dilaton \& B-field contribute to the one-loop EYM amplitudes in this work and are natural from the viewpoints of the double copy, supersymmetric extensions and string-theory realizations.} and minimally coupled to Yang-Mills, including supersymmetric extensions with up to 16 supercharges.
 The non-supersymmetric ingredient YM$+\phi^3$ of its double copy augments pure Yang-Mills by a minimal coupling to bi-adjoint scalars with a cubic self interaction.
 Similar double-copy descriptions have been found for variants of EYM with spontaneous symmetry breaking \cite{Chiodaroli:2015rdg, Chiodaroli:2017ehv}.

 The double-copy structure of EYM implies relations between EYM amplitudes and those of (super-)Yang-Mills.
 At tree level, such EYM amplitude relations have been analyzed from a multitude of perspectives including open strings interacting with closed strings \cite{Stieberger:2016lng, Mazloumi:2022lga}, the Cachazo-He-Yuan (CHY) formalism\footnote{Representations of EYM tree amplitudes in the CHY formalism \cite{Cachazo:2013gna, Cachazo:2013hca, Cachazo:2013iea} were given in \cite{Cachazo:2014nsa, Cachazo:2014xea, Roehrig:2017wvh}, also see \cite{Casali:2015vta} for an underpinning via ambitwistor strings.} \cite{Nandan:2016pya, delaCruz:2016gnm, Du:2016wkt, Teng:2017tbo, Du:2017gnh}, heterotic strings \cite{Schlotterer:2016cxa}, gauge invariance \cite{Fu:2017uzt, Feng:2020jck} and the color-kinematics duality of YM$+\phi^3$ \cite{Chiodaroli:2017ngp}.
 Similar double-copy structures and resulting tree-amplitude relations apply to conformal supergravity coupled to gauge theories \cite{Johansson:2017srf, Azevedo:2018dgo}.